Sullan: Cast

+Production

+This was the first film produced by Salem A. Chandrasekhar who previously worked as distributor.
+The song "Yaaro Nee" was shot at Christ Church Gardens at Australia while the song "Kavithai Iravu" was shot at Auckland.
+A fight scene featuring Dhanush and Pasupathi fighting by hanging upside down was shot at Campa Cola Grounds.

 Soundtrack

-Soundtrack was composed by Vidyasagar and lyrics written by Arivumathi, Pa.
-Vijay, Kabilan, Na.
-Muthukumar and Yugabharathi.
+Soundtrack was composed by Vidyasagar.
+The song "Kavidhai Iravu" is partially based a keyboard interlude from the song "Nuvve Naa Swasa" from Okariki Okaru.

 Critical reception

-Indiaglitz wrote "weak screenplay and poor characterization makes Sullan, a big disappointment".
 Sify wrote "Ramana's narrative and script are absurd and his attempt to make Dhanush a superstar material has failed miserably.
 Sullan is all sound and no fury".
-B. Balaji wrote "With such over-the-top situations and graphics-filled stunts, the fight sequences in Sullaan look like they belong in a cartoon!".
-Chennai Online wrote "Director Ramana, who gave a success with his debut film 'Thirumalai', seems to lose control over his script, characters and artistes from the early scenes itself.
+Malini Mannath of Chennai Online wrote "Director Ramana, who gave a success with his debut film 'Thirumalai', seems to lose control over his script, characters and artistes from the early scenes itself.
 The whole scenario being crass and loud, subtlety seems to be the last thing on the director's mind."
+A critic from The Hindu wrote that "Just because the role of a college goer from a lower middle class family suits Dhanush to a T, he should not be made to repeat the socio-economic scenario in film after film".
 Visual Dasan of Kalki criticised the characters of hero, heroine and villain behaving like hyper active patients, concluding the film had no story or whatsoever.
+Deccan Herald wrote "The director tries to project Dhanush as a super-man but with movies like Spider-man hitting the screen, Sullan pales in comparison".